-In Himalayas there are many holy and sacred places which are connected to Mythology and plays a great role in the lives of people and their beliefs.
+In the Himalaya, there are many holy and sacred places that are connected to Mythology And play a great role in the lives of people and their beliefs.

-Different people in Himalayas have different languages, clothes, culture, tradition, their architecture and beliefs.
+Different people in the Himalay have different languages, clothes, culture, tradition, and beliefs.
 It is a great place to find diversity.

 Many places of Himalayas are of Religious importance in these religions- Hinduism, Sikhism, Buddhism and Jainism.